1. Home

 Know Your Rights

 Few debt collectors are successful without being persistent, intimidating, and assertive.
-Unscrupulous collectors have been known to make their communications appear as if it came from a court—looks like a lawsuit or legal summons, which is illegal.
+Unscrupulous collectors have been known to make their communications appear as if they came from a court—looking like a lawsuit or legal summons, which is illegal.
 However, they count on consumers to be intimidated into paying on accounts they would not otherwise be legally responsible to pay.

 Challenge the Validity of the Debt